Ndilokelwa-Luis/tic-tac-toe/README.md

 # tic-tac-toe
-A tic tac toe game
+A tic tac toe game in JAVA.